ir-brown/backend-thermometer/README.md

 This tiny Flask web application fetches the most recent (as of 15 mins ago) temperature data from an AWS DynamoDB table and returns the data as JSON.

+Intended to run on a (small) AWS EC2 instance and return data to a front-end web server

 ## Installation

 This project uses virtualenv (python3) to manage packages.
 Install packages with